keithjgrant/Taming-CSS/Selectors & Specificity/chapter1.md

 This adds a layer of abstraction to CSS.
 We can't just style an element according to one ideal context, we need to specify styles that will work in any context where that element could be placed.
 This is especially important in the modern web.
 Your page will likely need to render on a 4" phone screen as well as a 30" monitor.

 For a long time, designers mitigated this complexity by focusing on "pixel-perfect" designs.
-The would create a tightly-defined container, often a centered column, at or around 800 pixels wide.
+They would create a tightly-defined container, often a centered column, at or around 800 pixels wide.
 Then, inside these known constraints, they could go about designing more or less like their predecessors did with native applications.

 This approach slowly started to break down as technology improved and computers introduced higher and higher resolution monitors.
 At some point in the early 2000s, there was a lot of discussion whether we could safely design for 1024 pixels wide instead of 800.
 Then 1280.
 We had to make judgement calls whether it was better to make our site too wide for older computers or too narrow for new ones.